Dgh124/Stable-Diff-Brain-Cell-Segmentation/README.md

 # How were the models trained?

 I initially trained the img. segmentation model and VAE on my Macbook MPS.
 When the intensity of the project increased, I moved to Google Colab and trained on Nvidia GPUs.
-I currently use Georgia Tech's PACE-ICE cluster and train on the GPUs they provide (likewise Nvidia).
+I currently use Georgia Tech's PACE-ICE cluster and train on the CUDA enabled GPUs they provide (likewise Nvidia).
 My favorite go to has been the L40 with around ~25g of ram.

 # Stable Diffusion - Variational Autoencoder portion